2020 Modern Slavery Statement – PACCAR Financial Plc

 The PACCAR group’s training curriculum for Purchasing and Supplier Quality personnel includes awareness training regarding prevention of slave labour and human trafficking.

-PACCAR Financial Plc, being part of the PACCAR group, periodically reviews the content of its compliance training programme and is developing risk-based modern slavery awareness content for the training programme.
+PACCAR Financial Plc, being part of the PACCAR group, periodically reviews the content of its compliance training programme and has implemented this year a risk-based modern slavery awareness content for the training programme for all employees.

 Employees are encouraged to report any potential incidents or grievances to their manager, Compliance Officer or to the PACCAR Ethics Hotline.
 Details are published on the company’s intranet.